MuratYarali/myprojects/aws/Hands-on/Lambda & API/README.md

 # Hands-on Lambda-01 : Lambda Function and API Gateway.

 The topics for this hands-on session will be AWS Lambda, function as a service (FaaS).
 During this Playground we will create two AWS S3 Buckets and using AWS Lambda to synchronize them.
-In addition, We will show the association between Lambda and API Gateway.
+In addition, We will show tje association between Lambda and API Gateway.

 ## Learning Outcomes